bohda6na-afk/Koyeb/README.md

-# War-Trace-Vision
+# War Trace Vision

-A platform for documenting war-related destruction through AI and user collaboration.
-It detects damage in satellite and aerial images using deep learning while allowing users to highlight, annotate, and comment.
-Built with Django, OpenCV, and Leaflet, it supports humanitarian efforts and historical records.
+**War Trace Vision** is an online platform for documenting war-related destruction using both AI-powered analysis and user collaboration.
+The system processes satellite and aerial imagery to detect trenches, craters, smoke, and other objects of interest with deep learning (Mask R-CNN) and OpenCV.
+Users can manually highlight, annotate, and comment on detected areas, ensuring comprehensive documentation.
+Built with Django and an interactive Leaflet map, the project aims to support humanitarian missions, post-war reconstruction, and historical records by combining Computer Vision with community-driven verification.